kuzzleio/documentation-old/src/guide/essentials/cli.md

 ### `--fixtures`

-Reads documents from a file and loads them in the storage layer.
+Reads documents from a file and loads them into the storage layer.

-The file must be a JSON file, of the following format:
+The file must be a JSON file with the following structure:

 ```json
 {